-The Electrical Power Reliability and Resilience Program (ER2) provides assistance to applicants and subrecipients to create electrical system reliability and resilience.
+The Electrical Power Reliability and Resilience Program (ER2) provides assistance to subrecipients to create electrical system reliability and resilience.
 The program will serve the needs of communities by funding projects that are not currently anticipated to be funded from other federal or local sources.
-For construction activities, the awardee or subrecipient must agree to budget the operations and maintenance activities for the long-term sustainability of the electrical power system improvements.
-These multi-year budgets for operations and maintenance will apply for the useful life of the improvement or enhancement.
-Privately-owned projects must demonstrate leverage, with the ER2 award consisting of not more than 40% 60% of the proposed project cost, depending on the size and scale, and other factors of the project, as it will be outlined in the Program Guidelines.
-Publicly owned projects may receive an award up to 100% of the proposed project cost.
+For construction activities, the subrecipient must agree to budget the operations and maintenance activities for the long-term sustainability of the electrical power system improvements.
+These multi-year budgets for operations and maintenance shall apply for the useful life of the improvement or enhancement.

 Program funds will be provided for infrastructure and physical assets that qualify as Electrical Power System Improvements.
 Projects are encouraged to integrate energy assets and contribute to the diversification of energy resources.
-Projects pursued as Microgrids shall conform to the Microgrid Regulations, as approved by the Puerto Rico Energy Bureau (PREB).
-Projects will be evaluated to identify opportunities for alignment with efforts to increase energy efficiency.
-PRDOH anticipates that approximately 80% of projects funded under ER2 will qualify as Other sources of power, distributed energy, microgrids components.
-PRDOH understands the importance of proper land-use, so projects proposed as solar farms may only be allowed in accordance with permissible land-use, permits and applicable zoning regulations.
-PRDOH will seek opportunities to utilize brownfields and the built environment as per EPA guidance and recommendations.
+Projects pursued as Microgrids shall conform to a minimum threshold of 75% of its energy output derived from renewable resources (plus storage) to ensure compliance with Act 82-2010.
+Projects will be evaluated for opportunities to align with efforts to increase energy efficiency.
+PRDOH anticipates that approximately 80% of the projects funded under ER2 will qualify as Other sources of power, distributed energy, microgrids components.